ryanong/spy/README.md

 # Insult

-Insult is a lightweight mocking framework that won't let your code insult your intelligent.
+Insult is a lightweight doubles framework that won't let your code mock your intelligence.

-Features:
+Inspired by the spy api of the jasmine javascript testing framework.

+## Why use this instead of rspec-mocks, mocha, or etc

 * Raise error when you try to stub/spy a method that doesn't exist
+  * when you change your method name your unit tests will break
+* Spy arity matches original method
+  * Your tests will raise an error if you use the wrong arity
+* Spy visibility matches original method
-* Raise an error when you try to use the wrong number of parameters
+  * Your tests will raise an error if you try to call the method incorrectly
 * Simple call log api
+  * easier to read tests
+  * less need to look at test framework documentation
+* no expectations
+  * really who thought that was a good idea?
+* absolutely no polution of global object space unless you want to

 ## Installation